Los Angeles Chargers vs. Denver Broncos NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - The Broncos covered the spread in their only game when underdogs by 2.5 points or more.

-- Denver's games this season have gone over the point total only two times in 10 opportunities (20%).
+- Denver's games this season have hit the over just two times in 10 opportunities (20%).

 Home and road insights

-- Denver has two wins against the spread, and is 2-3 overall, at home this year.
+- Denver has covered the spread twice at home, and is 2-3 overall there, this year.

-- This season, in five home games, Denver has gone over the total once.
+- In five home games this year, Denver has gone over the total once.

-- Los Angeles is 3-1 against the spread, and 3-1 overall, away from home.

-- In four away games this season, Los Angeles has hit the over once.
+- Los Angeles has hit the over once in four away games this year.

 Powered by Data Skrive.